220620NET/Game-Stonks-P2/P2-Proposal.md

 - Investment Diversity Graph
 - Investment Portfolio
 - Loan Applications
-- Send Money
 - Request Money
+- send money
+    - **for this and below, users/players can message each other sending money and/or requesting money**
 - JWT Implementation
 - Reset Password
-- Notifications
+- notifications
 - Login
 - Register
 - User Profile